pdaniel-frk/vamp-pulse/README.md

 What it does?

-- Consumes streams of events either from kafka or SSE (server sent events), it is designed to be used with vamp-loadbalancer and vamp-core, but you can actually integrate it with your own systems as long as the metric format in the stream corresponds to `{"tags":["test_fe_1.frontend.scur"],"value":0,"timestamp":"2015-02-18T04:57:56+00:00"}` for SSE event name is simply "metric"
+- Consumes streams of events either from kafka or SSE (server sent events), it is designed to be used with vamp-router and vamp-core, but you can actually integrate it with your own systems as long as the metric format in the stream corresponds to `{"tags":["test_fe_1.frontend.scur"],"value":0,"timestamp":"2015-02-18T04:57:56+00:00"}` for SSE event name is simply "metric"